-Most of what your audience believes or knows about your organisation stems from your ability to quickly and effectively connect with them.
-To connect, you will need to make them the hero of your stories and use real world examples.
+Most of what your audience believes or knows about your organization stems from your ability to quickly and effectively connect with them.
+To connect, you will need to make them the hero of your stories and use real-world examples.

 3. Understand how the media works